Homemade Pie Crust contains both butter and shortening to make it tender and flakey. The secrets to a perfect crust are easier than you think.

 Making the Pie Crust Dough

-Measure and refrigerate the shortening before using.
+♡ Measure and refrigerate the shortening before using.
 I generally allow 2 hours to chill it.

-Don't add the water 1 tablespoon at a time.
+♡ Don't add the water 1 tablespoon at a time.
 Many recipes state to do this.
 But this overworks the pie crust dough and toughens it.
 Add half the water, fold the dough, and then add the rest of the water.

 Rolling Out the Pie Crust

-Remove the pie crust dough from the refrigerator for 20 minutes before rolling it out.
+♡ Remove the pie crust dough from the refrigerator for 20 minutes before rolling it out.
 Overly cold dough is difficult to handle and will take longer to roll out.

-The most important thing is to not let the pie crust dough stick to the work surface.
+♡ The most important thing is not to let the pie crust dough stick to the work surface.
 Periodically turning the dough as it is rolled, and adding flour as needed, is key to good roll-out.

 Make-Ahead & Storage

-Store the pie crust dough in the refrigerator wrapped in cling wrap.
+Store the pie crust dough in the refrigerator wrapped in plastic wrap.
 It can be stored in the refrigerator for up to a week or frozen for up to a month.
 If you have a FoodSaver vacuum sealer, you can freeze pie crust for up to 6 months.

 📖 Recipe

-Homemade Pie Crust
+Homemade Pie Crust Plus 5 Variations

 Ingredients